Free and Open Software

 自由开源 | Free and Open Source

-This page showcases the mascots I designed for Free and Open Source projects, as well as other volunteer works I did for the FOSS community.
+This page showcases the mascots I designed for Free and Open Source projects, along with my other volunteer work in the FOSS community.

 WHAT IS FREE AND OPEN SOURCE?